Get Help for your Back Pain

 If you are experiencing acute pain, back pain directly related to an accident or fall, we highly recommend that you visit a physician to ensure that more serious damage was not incurred by the incident.

-When dealing with back pain, turn to the urgent care clinics of the UrgentMED Network for fast relief.
+When dealing with back pain, turn to the urgent care clinics of UrgentMED for fast relief.
 These walk-in friendly facilities have licensed physicians on hand seven days a week to provide medical assistance when you need it.
 Urgent care can help with back pain wherever you are as we have 14 convenient locations in the Southern California area.
 Visit one of our urgent care locations nearest you and get relief today!